1.Basic Gripping - Tutorial

 Slotting is a term used through-out the plugin to define what is commonly more known as “SnapGrips”, a grip that “snaps” to location and doesn’t retain its original offset to the hand.

 You can control these any way that you want, really all slotting involves is passing in a different transform to the grip request.
-However there is a default method of implementing one using mesh sockets with pre-defined prefix’s on their name.
+However there is a default method of implementing one using mesh sockets with pre-defined prefix’s on their name, or in engine versions past 4.26 by using the dedicated HandSocketComponent’s.
+Either method works however the HandSocketComponents allow for mesh posing and additional information.

 For instance look at the mesh shown above, it has two mesh sockets added to it, VRGripP and VRGripS, the number after is just the identifier, you can have as many of them as you want.
 Unless changed these are the two default prefix’s for our utility gripping nodes.
 We will focus on VRGripP, the default prefix for a “Primary” grip (main hand).
 To utilize these sockets on the shown mesh we need to change around the gripping setup in our function a bit.
 Also to make it more clean with this method it has also been switched to “bIsAlreadyRelative” when gripping, generally you want to pass in relative values anyway.